Info for

 Practicum

-The final component of the program is an integrated practicum, which includes 120 hours of clinical practice in an adult critical care practice environment.
-You will demonstrate competency in the Standards of Practice for Critical Care Nursing in Ontario under the direct preceptorship/mentorship of an experienced critical care nurse and the facilitation of a Durham College faculty advisor.
+The final component of the program is an integrated practicum, which includes 120 hours (ten, 12-hour shifts) of clinical practice in an adult critical care practice environment.
+This intensive clinical experience allows registered nurses to synthesize their learning and develop confidence in real-world critical care settings.
+Through practicum, learners will demonstrate competency in the Standards of Practice for Critical Care Nursing in Ontario under the direct preceptorship or mentorship of an experienced critical care nurse and the facilitation of a Durham College Field Placement Advisor.
+Throughout practicum, students build professional autonomy while applying evidence-informed care principles that are central to all nursing programs in Ontario.

 PRACTICUM COMPLETION OUTSIDE OF ONTARIO

-For students living and working outside of Ontario, practicum placements outside of the province of Ontario (but in Canada) MAY be accommodated if an affiliation agreement between Durham College and the out-of-Ontario organization can be arranged.
-If you are considering an out-of-Ontario placement, you will need to self-identify yourself to Durham College before confirming your acceptance to the program.
+For students living and working outside Ontario, placements in other Canadian provinces may be accommodated if an affiliation agreement between Durham College and the host organization exists or can be arranged.
+Students considering an out-of-province placement must self-identify to Durham College before confirming program acceptance.
+Please contact us to indicate your intent for an out-of-province placement: criticalcare@durhamcollege.ca.

 PRE-PLACEMENT REQUIREMENTS

-Please note: There are costs associated with Electronic Student Permit Checking (ESPC), immunizations, lab tests, and certifications.
+Please note: There are costs associated with Electronic Requirements Verification (ERV), immunizations, lab tests, and certifications.
 Be sure to keep all of your receipts for income tax purposes.
 These costs include:

-• Service fees for Verified, our documentation collection, and ESPC verification partner.
+• Service fees for Verified, our documentation collection, and ERV verification partner.

 • Costs to complete mandatory immunizations, lab tests, and certifications.

-It is required that students have completed the ESPC with Verified to be eligible for the field placement component of this program.
+It is required that students have completed the ERV with Verified to be eligible for the field placement component of this program.
 You must (at your expense) provide:

 • A clear and current Criminal Reference Check (CRC) with Vulnerable Sector Screening (VSS).
 If you cannot provide a clear CRC with VSS, you may not be accepted for placement by a field placement agency.
 A CRC with VSS must be obtained from your local police station.
 You will be required to obtain additional CRCs with VSS before each placement term to meet field placement agency requirements.